Our Mission: Repairing homes, revitalizing communities and rebuilding lives.

 House Captains – the project managers break down tasks by day and room, assign volunteers to tasks, and keep everyone on task.

 Skilled Leaders – each house has a skilled leader to order materials, and assist and train volunteers.

 Watch a block build in action in the video below:

 Asthma Trigger Reduction Program

-Vo-Tech in the House! allows vocational students to put their classroom skills to work to repair homes for seniors.
+Emerging [Re]Builders allows Career and Technical Education (CTE) students to put their classroom skills to work to repair homes for seniors.
 Throughout the year, high school students provide essential plumbing, electrical, masonry and carpentry repairs learned in their construction curriculum.
 Additionally, students focus on aging-in-place improvements for elderly homeowners such as grab bar and handrail installation, tripping hazards and old carpet removal, and step repair.
-Every year, Vo-tech in the House! serves 25 homeowners age 62 or older who are at or below 80% of Area Median Income and who live near or in the Fairhill section of North Philadelphia.
-Watch a Vo-tech in the House video below:
+Every year, Emerging [Re]Builders serves 25 homeowners age 62 or older who are at or below 80% of Area Median Income and who live near or in the Fairhill section of North Philadelphia.
+Watch an Emerging [Re]Builders video below:

 Reducing triggers of breathing issues in a home can have a monumental impact on the health of the residents.
 A startling 25% of children living in poor neighborhoods in Philadelphia has asthma.
 COPD is the third leading cause of death in the United States.
 CHOP refers families with children who have been to the ER or hospitalized for asthma.

 Middle Neighborhoods Initiative